chutt/taxfix/README.md

 ## Setup

 This skeleton app uses Python3, you can install dependencies by running eg: `pip3 install -r requirements.txt`.

+Add any folder to load in the file `config.yaml`

 Running the migrations: `python3 migrations.py`

 Loading data from API: `python3 load_data.py`